 Simply put, SPC uses statistical methods and sampling programs to help plant and operations managers understand and control variability in their manufacturing processes.
-Process variations are displayed in real-time charts and trigger alerts as processes begin to trend out of expected, standard limits.
-The main objective of statistical process control (SPC) is to better manage operations and reduce waste and the need for rework.
-Plant and Ops managers like SPC because it gives them the concrete information they need to stop a line and fix problems before they spin out of control.
+Charts highlight process variations in real-time, triggering alerts as processes begin to trend out of expected, standard limits.
+The main objective of statistical process control (SPC) is to manage operations better and reduce waste and rework.
+Plant and Ops managers benefit from SPC because it gives them the concrete information and clear markers needed to stop a line and fix problems before things spin out of control.

-SPC relies on several methods for improving manufacturing yield and profitability.
-For one, SPC uses control limits.
-These limits keep process runs well within specifications.
-Should a process surpass these limits, alerts can be triggered even before specification limits are approached.
+SPC relies on several methods for improving manufacturing yield and profitability, including using control limits.
+These limits keep the process runs well within specifications.
+If a process surpasses these control limits, it can trigger alerts even before the process approaches specification limits.
 SPC also relies on run rules and the interpretation of histograms and process capability measures (CPKs & PPKs).

-While SPC does enforce control, it also adds another layer of value: by understanding variability, you can better understand your processes and targets to see if any improvements can be made for greater efficiency.
+While SPC does enforce control, it also adds another layer of value: by understanding variability, you can better understand your processes and targets to see what improvements you can make for greater efficiency.

 SPC Control Charts

 Control charts are real-time monitors that illustrate how a process changes.
-In these charts, periodic samples are plotted over time.
+These charts plot periodic samples over time.
 Types of control charts include: